Riding a motorbike is pretty damn cool. Wearing a couple of pounds of plastic and foam on your head while doing it? Not so much.

 A helmet that’s not DOT-certified might be lighter or look better, but if you get pulled over and the officer sees you’re not wearing an approved helmet, there’s trouble ahead.

-The best you can expect for low profile motorcycle helmets is that they’re DOT approved.
+The best you can expect for a low profile motorcycle helmets is that they’re DOT approved.
 Other certification standards like ECE, Snell, and FIM don’t certify this type of helmet ever, due to safety concerns.
 Snell and FIM don’t even certify modular helmets, half helmets have no chance!

 This is the typical idea of a skull cap – one that’s barely there in terms of coverage.
 Low profile can also mean your motorcycle helmet feels lightweight and barely there – we’ll check out some low profile open face and full face helmets before the end, too.